matteron/buildspace/README.md

 Buildspace is a tiny tool meant to replace all the boilerplate code I keep writing to build my static sites.

-It's not necessarily a a static site generator, but a small component to help build static site generators.
-It's extremely simple in functionality, it can effectively just pass data into templates and copy files.
+It's not necessarily a static site generator, but a small build tool to help build static site generators.
+It's extremely simple in functionality, effectively only able to compile templates and copy files.

 Buildspace was made for myself first, it's probably doing a bunch of stuff incorrectly, but this isn't meant for mass consumption, so oh well.